Robbins Peace Emphasis

 The Earl G. and Sue D. Robbins Peace Lecture

 The Center has developed and administers the Robbins Peace Emphasis as one of the programs through which the department fulfills its commission from the College and promotes those essential values for authentic community.
-Through the Robbins Peace Emphasis each year, the Campus Christian Center offers “The Earl G. and Sue D. Robbins Peace Lecture,” which occurs in the Convocation Series, currently during the spring semester each year.
+Through the Robbins Peace Emphasis each year, the CCC offers “The Earl G. and Sue D. Robbins Peace Lecture,” which occurs in the Convocation Series, currently during the spring semester each year.